fabianmartins/alienattack.workshop/README.md

 Here is where we start fixing the environment.

 The system is comprised of two applications: the Game, and the Scoreboard.
-We've been said that these applications are needing a facelift.
+We've been told that these applications are needing a facelift.
 However, let's leave the cosmetics for another opportunity.

 We here at the Alien Attack Division know that the system is not running properly because we have tried to run each one of the applications, and while having the browser console opened, we could see lots of errors, and it's clear that the application is broken.